Pest Control

 Placing and Camouflaging The Traps

 Since minks are often suspicious of new objects introduced into their environment, it is wise to camouflage traps before setting them.
 Start by wrapping the trap in some dark fabric.
-Minks are attracted to areas resembling dens and burrows that can contain some of their prey, like rats.
+Minks are attracted to areas resembling dens and burrows, like rats, that can contain some of their prey.

 Spraying your traps with water and rolling them in dirt or mud before placing them is another good camouflage method.
-This will give the cage a weathered look while also concealing some of the metallic smell.
+This will give the cage a weathered look while concealing some metallic smell.

 Placing the trap along areas where you have seen minks is a great place to start.
 Look for areas that can be considered dens for these minks.
 Another good spot is along your fence and chicken coops.

 When placing the traps once they have been camouflaged, dig a small level whole about 1 inch deep.
-This will make the trip even more inviting to the pests you are looking to trap.
+This will make the trip even more inviting to the pests you want to trap.

 Baiting Traps